kpagacz/glyculator-services/README.md

 The most simple is:
 > glyculator-restart

+To run it in the background:
+> glyculator-restart &

 ##### Logging
 The restart service is outputting a single text file called debug.log in the **working directory**.
 So make sure to create